HiveTracker/hivetrackerjs/README.md

 https://acassis.wordpress.com/2016/06/28/how-to-get-chrome-web-bluetooth-working-on-linux/

+...and don't forget to enable the "Experimental Web Platform features":

+    chrome://flags/#enable-experimental-web-platform-features

 If everything works, you should be able to see a counter once connected to your BLE device with this interface: